-Holmes-Henderson, A. and Tempest, K. (in press) ‘Classics and twenty-first-century skills’ in A. Holmes-Henderson, S. Hunt and M. Musié (eds.)
+Holmes-Henderson, A. and Tempest, K. (2018c) ‘Classics and twenty-first-century skills’ in A. Holmes-Henderson, S. Hunt and M. Musié (eds.)
 Forward with Classics.
 Classical languages in schools and communities, Bloomsbury academic.

 Holmes-Henderson, A. (in press) ‘Developing multiliteracies through Classical mythology in British classrooms’, in L. Maurice (ed.)
-Our Mythical Childhood. http://www.kamar.domeczek.pl/OMC%20www/Our%20Mythical%20Childhood.html
+Our Mythical Education: The Reception of the Classical World in Formal Education. http://www.kamar.domeczek.pl/OMC%20www/Our%20Mythical%20Childhood.html

-Holmes-Henderson, A. (2018) ‘Artistic licence: how learning Latin could change your life’, University of Oxford Arts Blog. http://www.ox.ac.uk/news/arts-blog/artistic-licence-how-learning-latin-could-change-your-life
+Holmes-Henderson, A. (2018a) ‘Artistic licence: how learning Latin could change your life’, University of Oxford Arts Blog. http://www.ox.ac.uk/news/arts-blog/artistic-licence-how-learning-latin-could-change-your-life

 Hall, E. and Holmes-Henderson, A. (2017) ‘Advocating Classics Education: a new national project’, Journal of Classics Teaching, Vol. 18, 36, 25-28. https://doi.org/10.1017/S2058631017000198